-Our four-year Honours degree programmes are carefully designed to provide a coherent core of compulsory material, seen as essential to the study of Politics, along with a range of opportunities for specialist study.
-This is supported by a clear research culture, which informs Honours teaching in particular, as well as supervision and support for students undertaking an Honours Dissertation.
+Our four-year Honours degree programme is carefully designed to provide a coherent core of compulsory material, seen as essential to the study of politics, along with a range of opportunities for specialist study.
+This is supported by a clear research culture, which informs Honours teaching in particular, as well as supervision and support for students undertaking an Honours Dissertation or an Independent Research Paper.
 Within this structure, individual courses are coherent and up-to-date, and are designed to promote breadth and depth of enquiry and to develop specialist, conceptual, and analytical skills.